vikas-0/GeekyHub/content/post/making-a-whatsapp-bot-using-python-selenium.md

 input()
 ````

-The _print_ and _input_ functions are there just to give us time to scan the QR code to connect our phone's WhatsApp.
-Once we are connected we can hit enter to continue further execution of code.
+The _print_ and _input_ functions are there just to give us time to scan the QR code and connect our phone's WhatsApp account.
+Once we are connected, we can press Enter to continue executing the code.

 Once the WhatsApp Web interface is open, we need to look for unread messages.
-Thankfully, all unread messages in left pane are individual HTML element with CSS class 'chat unread'.
+Thankfully, each unread message in the left pane is an individual HTML element with the CSS classes `chat` and `unread`.

-WebDriver have a function to find elements by CSS selector which will return the first element with the given argument.
+WebDriver has a function that finds elements by CSS selector and returns the first element matching the given argument.
 We will make use of this function.

 ````python
 content = driver.find_element_by_css_selector('.chat.unread')